Environment

 • Reduced demand for specialty steel and parts (forged products, etc.) due to increased electrification

-• Maintain business by capturing demand for specialty steel and forged products for electrified vehicles
+• Maintain business by capturing demand for specialty steel and forged products for electric vehicles

 Opportunities